Catch the Spirit

 About the Fly Fishing Museum

 The museum is located on Main Street, next to the Orvis Flagship Store.
 It’s open Tuesday through Saturday from November to May, and Tuesday through Sunday from June to October.
-Ruley underscores that while dedicated to research, preservation, and angling history, you needn’t be a fisherman to thoroughly enjoy a visit.“Our exhibits appeal not just to the angler, but also to the historian, naturalist, and to lovers of art and culture.”
+While dedicated to research, preservation, and angling history, you needn’t be a fisherman to thoroughly enjoy a visit.“Exhibits appeal not just to the angler, but also to the historian, naturalist, and to lovers of art and culture.”
 Kids love it, too.
 “This is a very approachable museum.
 We have a gift shop downstairs.
 We have giant fish and canoes hanging from the ceiling.
 Little kids love big fish.
 They love contraptions, they love the hooks and gear.
 It’s fun!”

 The museum’s collections include some of the earliest flies ever tied; like 1700’s.
 But the heyday of American fly fishing was midcentury; the 1950s and 60s.
 A cool micro-exhibit of Field & Stream illustrations is on display in the library.
 Feels like Norman Rockwell’s Saturday Evening Post for anglers and is wonderfully nostalgic.

-“Now, everyone knows about our collection of rods and reels, but maybe people don’t know that we have a really terrific collection of sporting art.
-I’ll be the first one to admit, sporting art can just be terrible.
-Ours is not that kind.
-We have probably the best collection of shadow box flies in the country and some really beautiful paintings.”
+“Now, everyone knows about our collection of rods and reels, but maybe people don’t know that we have a really terrific collection of sporting art, and the best collection of shadow box flies in the country and some really beautiful paintings.”

 A Cultural Touchstone